darlanmendonca/masonry-css/README.md

 # mosaic-css

-create mosaic style grid, like masonry plugins, but with css only!
+Create mosaic style grid, like masonry plugins, but with css only!

 Thanks to Flex-box!!
 (CSS3 feature)

 Support to old browsers will be studied in the future.